-Factor T-O3/P-O2 T-O4/P-O3 T-O5/P-O4 T-O6/P-O5 & P-O- 6 The primary focus in reviewing the COER is on the accompanying narrative rather than on the score.
+Factor 0-2/0-3 0-4 O-5 O-6 The primary focus in reviewing the COER is on the accompanying narrative rather than on the score.
 Secondary assessment includes a review of the COER score, in the context of the officer's performance trends.
 The annual COERs should highlight progression of responsibility, impact, and potential.
-Commissioned Officers' Effectiveness Reports (COERs) Guidance provided as needed/requested to assignments of moderate complexity and imdevelopment reflects potential for leadership willingness/ability to assume increasing lever responsibility. omplexity and impact.
-Skill ial for leadership and Evidence of independent performance of complex tasks requiring developed proficiency and higher responsibility with positive impact on the program.
+Commissioned Officers' Effectiveness Reports (COERs) Guidance provided as needed/requested to complete assignments of moderate complexity and impact.
+Skill development reflects potential for leadership and willingness/ability to assume increasing levels of responsibility.
+Evidence of independent performance of complex tasks requiring developed proficiency and higher responsibility with positive impact on the program.
 Demonstrated leadership of program teams or projects.
 Independent initiative, evidenced by development, oversight, coordination and/or leadership of projects with an expected level of expertise.
-Assumption of overall personal accountability for the involved program or project.
-Documented professional de nd elective training that comple s to the agency mission.
-Demo current grade.
-Reviewing Official's Statement Exhibits Leadership Quality potential and inspiration to in For example: As assessed in a) Demonstrates leadersh team, committee, or branches potential for increased for management roles, and b) Is a member of an ager ties.
-Recognizes officers with nfluence. n ROS, candidate: ip attributes at the group, anch level and displays future leadership or Accomplished Leadership Role.
+Completes assigned, duty-related, mandatory training and elective training that complements mandatory training.
+Documented professional development and contributions to the agency mission.
+Demonstrates efficiently and effectively working at a level equal to or higher than their current grade.
+Reviewing Official's Statement (ROS) Exhibits Leadership Qualities.
+Recognizes officers with potential and inspiration to influence.For example: As assessed in ROS, candidate: • Accomplished Leadership Role.
 Recognizes leaders in key roles who have a proven record of influence and achievement and potential to serve in management or executive roles.

-For example: As assessed in ROS, candidate: a) Demonstrates leadership attributes officer's potential to succeed technical contributions and is specific leadership potential publications or other written local, regional Branch or Div ent should focus on the officer d/excel with the elevated respo impact should be used to valid in the agency and PHS.
-Othe communication or oral preser vision level, or national or inter es contribute to visibility and in onsibilities and challenges.
+officer's potential to succeed technical contributions and specific leadership potential for increasing impact (e.g., level).
+Additionally, evidence ent should focus on the officer d/excel with the elevated respo impact should be used to valid l, including scientific, and miss at either the local, regional Bra e that career duties and collate and Corps mission should be onsibilities and challenges.
 Ex late the RO's comments.
-The or considerations for this factor on tations that strive for increasi containal Agency level).
-Additi camples of leadership and RO may also highlight rinclude authorship of ng impact (e.g., at either the onally, evidence that career Award History Record reflects increasing levels of achievement including team or unit participation (e.g., PHS Citation Medal or Unit Commendation).
-Awards from agency (inclu Record reflects superior efforts, including team or unit participation, and should result in individual or unit awards (e.g., Achievement Medal and Unit Commendation).
+The ion contribution factors in the anch or Division level, or natio eral activities contribute to visi amples of leadership and RO may also highlight agency and PHS that strive nal or international Agency ibility and impact of the Award History Record reflects increasing levels of achievement including team or unit participation (e.g., PHS Citation Medal or Unit Commendation).
+Record reflects superior efforts, including team or unit participation, and should result in individual or unit awards (e.g., Achievement Medal and Unit Commendation).
 Record reflects distinctly greater achievement than expected and should result in progressively higher individual and unit recognition (e.g., Commendation Medal and Unit Commendation).
 Record reflects exceptional leadership which should result in progressively higher individual awards and unit recognition (e.g., Outstanding Service Medal and Outstanding Unit Citation).

-as letters of acknowledgement or appreciation should state the impact(s) of the officer's contributions.
+Please refer to CCI 511. ding non-DHHS agencies) and nent or appreciation should sta d professional organization av ate the impact(s) of the officer vards and recognition such

-^{ -} Temporary O2 and O3 promotions for all categories and Temporary O4 promotions for the Medical and Dental Categories are determined by an administrative file review as outlined in Commissioned Corps Instruction (CCI) 332.01 (old CC 23.4.2, 6-2).
-Officers are encouraged to use the Factors and Benchmarks listed for T-O4/P-O2 & O3 for career development purposes.

-^{ -} Please refer to CCI 511.01 (old CC 27.1.1) Awards Program for a description of the Honor and Service Awards.